Wellesbourne and Walton

 Parish Council meetings generally take place on the 1st Tuesday of every month commencing at 7.30 pm in the Methodist Hall in Bridge Street.
 Agendas and minutes appear on this website; agendas are also displayed on the notice boards immediately before monthly meetings.
 You are encouraged to come to meetings and listen to proceedings and at a point in each meeting there is an opportunity for residents to raise concerns or comment on matters relating to the Parish.

-In addition to the main council meetings there are four committees: Finance, Amenities & Highways, the Wellesbourne Sports and Community Centre (WSCC) and Office & Staffing.
-They generally meet every eight weeks.
+In addition to the main council meetings there are four committees: Finance, Community Facilities, Highways, Environment and Emergency and Office & Staffing.
+They generally meet every six to eight weeks.
 These meetings are usually held in the Parish Council offices at 2 School Road.
 Councillors are encouraged to involve themselves in as many committees as possible in order to represent fully the constituents they serve.